CesiumGS/3d-tiles/bbgl/README.md

 The 12-byte header contains:

-* `magic` - 4-byte ANSI string `bbgl`.
-This can be used to identify the arraybuffer as Batched Binary glTF.
+* `magic` - 4-byte ANSI string `b3dm`.
+This can be used to identify the arraybuffer as Batched 3D Model.
-* `version` - `uint32` that contains the version of the Batched Binary glTF format, which is currently `1`.
+* `version` - `uint32` that contains the version of the Batched 3D Model format, which is currently `1`.
 * `batchTableLength` - `uint32` that contains the length of the batch table.
 It may be zero indicating there is not a batch table.

 ### Batch Table